Aims and scope

 Co-Editor-in-Chief, Raoul Orvieto

-Raoul is a full professor of Obstetrics and Gynecology and incumbent of the Tarnesby-Tarnowski Chair for Family Planning and Fertility Regulation, at the Sackler Faculty of Medicine, Tel-Aviv University, Israel.
+Raoul Orvieto is a full professor of Obstetrics and Gynecology and incumbent of the Tarnesby-Tarnowski Chair for Family Planning and Fertility Regulation, at the Sackler Faculty of Medicine, Tel-Aviv University, Israel.
 Prof Orvieto is the director of the Division of Reproductive Endocrinology and Infertility, at the Sheba (Tel-Hashomer) Medical Center, Israel.
 He has been author and co-author of more than 200 publications in national and international journals.
 His scientific interests include various aspects of controlled ovarian hyperstimulation (COH).
 The role of GnRH-analogues, and specifically GnRH agonist versus antagonist in COH for IVF, pre-implantation genetic screening (PGS), triggering final follicular maturation and several aspects of ovarian hyperstimulation syndrome (OHSS): pathophysiology, prediction, prevention and its relation to the inflammatory response.

 Co-Editor-in-Chief, David B Seifer

 David B. Seifer is a Professor of Obstetrics & Gynecology at The Geisel School of Medicine at Dartmouth and serves as the Director of the Division of Reproductive Endocrinology & Infertility at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.
 Dr Seifer is a consultant for the Food and Drug Administration and has published over 140 medical studies in peer-reviewed journals.

 His translational research has focused upon the biology of ovarian function, particularly the aging ovary.
 This research has resulted in a better understanding of normal and abnormal follicular development during ART and in identifying novel human ovarian growth factors (ie. neurotrophins, inhibin B and AMH) which inform the clinical practice of reproductive medicine.
 His clinical research has focused upon health care disparities among women with infertility and the role of vitamin D in female reproductive health.

 'On Health' blog